The Russia Investigations: Trump On Collision Course With National Security World

 But, that isn't accurate.
 The dossier wasn't the origin of the Russia investigation.
 As has previously been detailed in this space, even the president's allies on the House intelligence committee concluded that the original FBI counterintelligence investigation was triggered by onetime Trump campaign foreign policy adviser George Papadopoulos.

-However, because the dossier is the most outrageous, best-known and least reliable brick in the investigation's foundation, it and everything associated with it are the best political targets.
+However, because the dossier is the most outrageous, best-known and least-reliable brick in the investigation's foundation, it and everything associated with it are the best political targets.
 And, the Ohrs' connection to it means they are in the crosshairs.

-The revocation, part 2
+The revocation, Part 2

 Former national security officials warn that Trump's revocation and threats of others amount to a warning shot for all officialdom: Keep your mouth shut or you'll pay a price.